CORONAVIRUS: What the NAS is doing to help members

 What changes should Allotment Associations make to site management?

 Pin up information about social distancing and hygiene on a notice board or the gate, there is a QR code at the bottom of this page that links to our updating page.

 If you do wish to bring someone to assist with work on the plot, please ensure that that this is notified either to the Secretary or Site Manager so that they can authorise and are aware of who is on site.
 It is essential that no un-authorised people are allowed onto the plots for the duration of this emergency.
 Careful consideration should be given to introducing anyone over 70, those with underlying illness or pregnant women.

 Undertake risk assessments and take appropriate action to reduce hazards around any areas of the site that could cause contagion e.g. communal water troughs, taps, and gate locks.
 The NAS does have further detailed information on risk assessments and the duty of care for Self-Managed Associations please email email@example.com if this is required.

-AGMs at the present time the government has prohibited by law all public gatherings of more than two people, this means that Associations should postpone their annual meetings until restrictions have been lifted.
+AGMs at the present time the government has prohibited by law all public gatherings of more than six people from more than 2 households, this means that Associations should postpone their annual meetings until restrictions have been lifted.
 The FCA will not take action against incorporated bodies whilst restrictions are in place.
 If it is allowed by your constitution and all your plot-holders are able to participate it may be possible to hold a remote AGM.
 Contact firstname.lastname@example.org for support.

 Shops - many of you may be aware that Garden Centres have begun to re-open and are considering re-opening your Allotment shops.
 The Society considers that unless you are able to comply with the stringent conditions within the Horticultural Trades Association guidance for Garden Centres (CLICK HERE to view) that Allotment shops should remain physically closed with an online/remote system in place.
 CLICK HERE for an example